VCityTeam/UD-Graph/Transformations/utilities/README.md

 # Utility scripts

 ## AddTimeStamps
 Add timestamp values to CityGML RDF graphs.
-Useful when CityGML versions and features do not have temporal data
+Useful when CityGML versions and features do not have temporal data.
+Can optionally add timestamps in the of OWL-Time temporal entities

 ### To run
 ```